adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/docs/journals/MuhammedsJournal/Brainstorming-Ideas.md

 *Implementation of ideas are tentative and can be changed to whatever later*

 ## Brainstorming Ideas:
 1. Have the dungeon button be renamed to "Conquest" or "Explore".
-Clicking the button takes you to the "Conquest" screen where the player can choose which area to go to.
+Clicking the button takes you to the "Conquest" screen where the player can choose which area of the world you want to go to.
    - Can still have an area called the "dungeon" that has all monsters that infinitely loops.
 Button for the dungeon can still be located in the world, it just won't be unlocked until after completing the "main story" in the "Explore" tab is completed.
    - Main story should only take 20-30 minutes to complete.
 Story is more interactive than after games completion, so it should be short since this is an idle game.
 The dungeon will just be a mindless loop of combat, while combat areas in the story mode will have enemies interacting with you, lets the player make decisions, have somewhat of a cohesive storyline, etc.